edenilsonpineda/compose/mysql/README.md

-## Docker Compose File for MYSQL
+## Docker Compose File for MySQL

-It also has configured a lightweight MYSQL database manager called Adminer.
+It also has configured a lightweight MySQL database manager called Adminer.

 Version used:
 - MySQL v8.0+